Astrophysical Observatory of Javalambre

-The Astrophysical Observatory of Javalambre is a Spanish astronomical observatory located in the municipality of Arcos de las Salinas, Teruel.
+The Astrophysical Observatory of Javalambre (Observatorio Astrofísico de Javalambre) is a Spanish astronomical observatory located in the municipality of Arcos de las Salinas, Teruel.
 The facilities are located in the Pico del Buitre 1957 meters up in the Sierra de Javalambre.
-The observatory is managed by the Aragon Center for Physics of the Cosmos (CEFCA), dependent on the Department of Science, University and Knowledge Society Government of Aragon.
+The observatory is managed by the Aragon Center for Physics of the Cosmos (CEFCA), dependent on the Department of Science, university and Knowledge Society Government of Aragon.

 History

 First phase; the location (1989-1992)

 At the end of the 1980s, a search for the of quality sites for astronomical observation in the Iberian Peninsula identified, among others, the Sierra de Javalambre as a candidate.
 The proposal to study the Sierra de Javalambre, with a view to creating an observatory and an astrophysics research center, was approved and financed by the Spanish National Research Council (CSIC) together with the Government of Aragon through its Research Advisory Council.
 Funds were obtained for equipment and two PhD scholarships.
 The local institutions, City Council and Provincial Council of Teruel, contributed with material and a third grant.

 The studies were carried out with scarce means and in situ measurements could only be obtained in the period from May to September 1992.
 A 25 cm Meade telescope was used, with a photometer to measure extinction and with a photographic camera first, and then a CCD to obtain stellar traces and stellar images with which to measure seeing.
 The telescope was installed on a 6m high tower built for this purpose.
 A radiometer and a basic weather station were also available.

-The observations were complemented with satellite data analysis from 1983-1988, which allowed a first characterization of the site.
+The observations were complemented with satellite data analysis from 1983 to 1988, which allowed a first characterization of the site.
 Due to the lack of funds to ensure a minimum infrastructure that would allow work to continue during the following winter and spring, the measurements were interrupted.
 The telescope and its equipment were later loaned by the Ministry of Education to the Asociación de Astrónomos de Teruel and installed in the San Blas village, near the city of Teruel.

 The data obtained indicated that this is a quality site for observation, both in terms of seeing, extinction and sky background, which indicated a sky without aerosols and very dark.
 Finally, the satellite data gave 53% completely clear days and 17% overcast days.
 However, the data that could be accumulated in the short period of observations were not sufficient to draw statistically valid conclusions and the survey could only point to the potential of the site, but not confirm it.